ontolex/frequency-attestation-corpus-information/index.md

 The current version of _lemon_ (as an outcome of the OntoLex group, sometimes referred as OntoLex-lemon in the literature) as well as its previous version ([lemon](https://lemon-model.net/) [<cite>[1](#bib-lemon_paper)</cite>]) have been increasingly used in the context of dictionaries and lexicographical data to convert existent lexicographic information into the standards and formats of the Semantic Web.
 In consequence, a designated _lemon_ <a href="">module for lexicography</a> (_lexicog_) has been designed, with applications in monolingual [<cite>[2](#bib-klimek-kdict)</cite>], bilingual [<cite>[3](#bib-gracia-apertium)</cite>], and multilingual [<cite>[4](#bib-bosque-kdict)</cite>] dictionaries, as well as diachronic [<cite>[5](#bib-kahn-diachronic)</cite>], dialectal [<cite>[6](#bib-declerck-dialectal)</cite>], and etymological ones [<cite>[7](#bib-abromeit-etymological)</cite>], among others.
 This module is partially motivated by requirements of corpus-based lexicography (frequency and collocation information) and digital philology (linking lexical resources with corpus data).

 A second motivation for a _lemon_ model for corpus-based information comes from natural language processing.
-With the rise of distributional semantics since the early 1990s, lexical semantics have been complemented by corpus-based co-occurrence statistics (KEYNESS-REFERENCE???), collocation vectors (Schütze 1993), word embeddings (Collobert et al. 2012) and sense embeddings (??? and Schütze, 2017).
+With the rise of distributional semantics since the early 1990s, lexical semantics have been complemented by corpus-based co-occurrence statistics (KEYNESS-REFERENCE???), collocation vectors (SchÃ¼tze 1993), word embeddings (Collobert et al. 2012) and sense embeddings (??? and SchÃ¼tze, 2017).
 With the proposed module, _lemon_ can serve as a community standard to encode, store and exchange vector representations (embeddings) along with the lexical concepts, senses, lemmas or words that they represent.
 The processing of word embeddings is beyond the scope of this module.
 Embeddings are thus represented as literals ("BLOB").

 The added value of using linked data technologies to represent such information is an increased level of interoperability and integration between different types of lexical resources, the textual data they pertain to, as well as distributional representations of words, lexical senses and lexical concepts.
 Creating a _lemon_ module in the OntoLex CG is a suitable means for establishing a vocabulary on a broad consensus that takes into account all use cases identified above in an adequate fashion.
 The OntoLex community is the natural forum to accomplish this for several reasons: